What is Pinterest?

 It’s not a social network like Facebook, Twitter, Instagram, LinkedIn, Snapchat, and so on.

 Every year; Silicon Valley titan Mary Meeker puts together a detailed Internet trends report which provides an in-depth look at Internet growth and consumer behaviors across key marketing touchpoints.
-The 2016 report revealed that 55% of Pinners use the platform to find and shop for products compared to only 12% on Facebook and 12% on Instagram and Twitter comes in at 9%.
-Think about that…people on Pinterest are more than 400% more likely to shop on Pinterest compared to the other socials.
+The May 2017 report revealed Pinterest is the best place to browse for products to buy, when compared to Facebook, Instagram, Twitter, and Snapchat.

 What that means to you is that if you’re not on Pinterest selling your products you are missing out big time.